MEET OUR TEAM

 MAHALABEZULU ZULU

-Head of Education Department
+Head of Conservation Education Department

 Plays a fundamental role in enhancing public awareness on the environment through teaching students from local schools and community members about environmental conservation and interpreting the natural world.